cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 **NOTE**

-- When using BOSH Lite, the default username is `admin` and password is `admin` (if needed).
+- When using BOSH Lite v2, the default username is `admin` and password is `admin` (if needed).
-- The rest of this lab and the successive labs assume running BOSH Lite on AWS and having `SSH-ed` into your AWS EC2 instance.
+- The rest of this lab and the successive labs assume running BOSH Lite v2 on AWS and having `SSH-ed` into your AWS EC2 instance.

-### BOSH Lite on AWS
+### BOSH Lite v2 on AWS

 ## Preparing for the Deployment